DaveEveritt/unix-for-life/index.md

 ## Composition: Create systems to be connected to other programs

 > To make systems composable, decouple them.
-A system or individual at one end of a process should know only what is necessary about the processes of the system at the other end—they should not depend on it.
-It should be easy to replace one end with a newer, updated or different system without disturbing the other.
+A system or individual at one end of a process should know only what is *absolutely necessary* about the processes of the system at the other end—they should not depend on it.
+It should be easy to replace one end with a newer, updated or different system without disturbing the other end.

 ## Separation: Separate policy from implementation; separate idealism from action

 > Policy and implementation tend to mutate at different timescales, with policy changing much faster than the ability to implement it.
-Political and social trends may come and go, but basic human needs, methods of implementation and psychology change very little.
+Political and social trends and fashions come and go, but basic human needs, methods of implementation and psychology change very little.

 ## Simplicity: Design for simplicity; add complexity only where you must